OpenLiberty/guide-microprofile-graphql/CONTRIBUTING.md

 Instructions for how to sign and submit these agreements are located at the top of each document.

 After we obtain the signed CLA, you are welcome to open a pull request against the `staging` branch, and the team will be notified for review.
-We ask you follow these steps through the submission process:
+We ask you to follow these steps through the submission process:

 1. Open a pull request against the `staging` branch.
 2. A "CLA signed" label will be manually added by the team.